 To ensure that returning students and counsellors find their experience intellectually stimulating, PROMYS India offers advanced seminars as well as the mandatory Number Theory lectures.
-(Click here to learn the Advanced Seminars given at PROMYS Boston between 2002 and 2019.)
+(Click here to learn the advanced seminars offered at PROMYS Boston between 2010 and 2023.)

 Returning Student Labs

 In addition to the advanced seminars, returning students undertake research projects, supported by counsellors and mentored by professional mathematicians.